 If you are unable to make the required payment under the installment plan, this option lets you make smaller monthly payments.
 Under this agreement, it is also possible to pay less than the original tax amount.

 3. Be declared currently uncollectable

-If you are experiencing temporary financial difficulties that prevents you from paying your taxes, your taxes can be declared currently uncollectable.
+If you are experiencing temporary financial difficulties that prevent you from paying your taxes, your taxes can be declared currently uncollectable.
 This is subject to a review of your financial situation by the IRS.
 If they are convinced that your financial difficulties are actually prohibiting you from clearing your tax liabilities, then they will declare your case uncollectable for the time being and then review your financial situation again at a later date.
 Once your financial problems alleviate, the IRS will resume collection efforts.

-4. Make an offer in compromise
+4. Make an offer in compromise OIC

 And offer in compromise is where you offer to pay the IRS less than the total amount of taxes you owe.
 Obviously, there are certain criteria you need to fulfill in order to qualify to make an offer in compromise.
 If you meet the criteria, you can make your offer and settle your total tax bill for less than what you are liable for.